top of page

 As an alternative, I highly recommend staying near Río Serrano which is located right outside the park.
 There are a number of lodging options in this area that are generally more affordable than those in the park.
 Plus, the views driving into the park from this area are spectacular (see here).

-I stayed at Cabañas Vista al Paine located in the Río Serrano area.
+During my first trip to Patagonia, I stayed at Cabañas Vista al Paine in the Río Serrano area.
 Find more details on my stay here.

 Los Glaciares National Park: There are two main towns that you can stay in to explore Los Glaciares National Park—El Chaltén and El Calafate.
 The accommodation options in both towns include hotels, hostels, and Airbnbs.

 If you plan to hike to see Fitz Roy and Cerro Torre, stay in El Chaltén where the trailheads to most hikes are within walking distance from town.
-If you plan to visit the Perito Moreno Glacier (which I had to skip due to time constraints), stay in El Calafate which is the base for most glacier excursions.
+If you plan to visit the Perito Moreno Glacier, stay in El Calafate which is the base for most glacier excursions.

 View of Cuernos del Paine from the Río Serrano area near Torres del Paine National Park in Chilean Patagonia